google/WebFundamentals/src/content/en/updates/2017/05/nic59.md

 With the new Image Capture API in Chrome 59, you have to access the full resolution capabilities of any available camera.
-The API provides control of features such as zoom, focus, contrast, ISO and even white balance.
+The API provides control of features such as zoom, brightness, contrast, ISO and even white balance.

 Check [Sam’s post](/web/updates/2016/12/imagecapture) for full details and sample code you can use to get started right away.